kevinlind/aepsdk-edgeidentity-android/README.md

 - Mobile Core (installed by default)
 - [Edge](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension)
 - [Edge Identity](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network)
+- [Edge Consent](https://aep-sdks.gitbook.io/docs/foundation-extensions/consent-for-edge-network) (recommended when using the setAdvertisingIdentifier API)

 **Run demo application**

-1. In the test app, set your ENVIRONMENT_FILE_ID in EdgeIdentityApplication.kt.
+1. In the test app, set your `ENVIRONMENT_FILE_ID` in `EdgeIdentityApplication.kt`.
-2. Open `app/res/value/secrets.xml` and follow the instructions to set up the AdMob app ID.
-This is required for testing with advertising identifiers.
-3. Select the `app` runnable with your favorite simulator and run the program.
+2. Select the `app` runnable with the desired emulator and run the program.

+> **Note**
+> To enable GAID related advertising identifier features, follow the [documentation](Documentation/README.md#advertising-identifier) for the required setup steps.

 **View the platform events with Assurance**